Skincare Packaging Basics: Choosing the Right Material for your Product

 When you are getting ready to choose your skincare packaging — which we recommend you do as early in your skincare launch plan as possible– you’ll want to pay attention to the material of that package and how it will, or won’t react with your product.

 Natural, green skincare products are full of great ingredients like essential oils, fatty acids, natural surfactants, and fruit acids, all of which will react badly to some types of material.
-Butters and creams will leach through kraft paper bags.
+Butters and creams will leach through Kraft paper bags.
 Acrylic jars can crack.
-Proylypropelyne is great for battery cases, but not for facial serums.
+Polypropylene is great for battery cases, but not for facial serums.
 This short guide can help you navigate your skincare packaging.

 Preferred Materials for Skincare Packaging

 PET is also known as PETE or Polyester.
 PET stands for Polyethylene Terephthalate and is mostly used for the manufacturing of plastic bottles for cosmetics and for beverage consumption.
 PET is popular because it provides a sound oil barrier between the plastic and the product inside.
 This helps prevent the chemicals attacking the plastic and deteriorating the material.
 PET can also be a very clear plastic and can look like glass once set to its desired shape.
 PET can also be manufactured in virtually any color, and you’ll easily find stock colors at most packaging companies.

 PET comes in a variety of “squeezability” ranges from semi-rigid to rigid.
 It is very lightweight, which helps reduce shipping costs.
 It is strong and impact resistant.